 Included as APPENDIX A to this Official Statement is the Report of the Airport Consultant dated February 21, 2018 prepared by WJ Advisors LLC (the "Airport Consultant") in connection with the issuance of the Series 2018A Subordinate Bonds (the "Report of the Airport Consultant").
 See APPENDIX A - "REPORT OF THE AIRPORT CONSULTANT."
+Additionally, the debt service projections in the Report of the Airport Consultant (i) were not updated to reflect the sale, issuance or final terms of the Series 2018A Subordinate Bonds, (ii) were not updated to reflect the sale, issuance or final terms of the Series 2018B Senior Bonds or the debt service savings to be achieved from the refunding of the Refunded Series 2008A Senior Bonds (as defined below), and (iii) do not include any adjustments for debt service savings which may occur with respect to any refunding of any Senior Bonds or Subordinate Obligations during the forecast period contained in the Report of the Airport Consultant (through Fiscal Year 2024).

-The Report of the Airport Consultant includes, among other things, descriptions and/or analysis of the following: airline traffic and economic role of LAX; the economic basis for airline traffic; passenger traffic and airline service trends; certain key factors which may affect future airline traffic; airline traffic forecasts; LAX's facilities; the Department's capital program; the funding of the Capital Program; the Department's financial performance; the Department's financial framework; forecasts of debt service coverage through Fiscal Year 2024; and a description of the assumptions upon which such forecasts were based.
+The Report of the Airport Consultant includes, among other things, descriptions and/or analysis of the following: airline traffic and economic role of LAX; the economic basis for airline traffic; passenger traffic and airline service trends; certain key factors which may affect future airline traffic; airline traffic forecasts; LAX's facilities; the Department's capital program; the funding of the Capital Program (as defined below); the Department's financial performance; the Department's financial framework; forecasts of debt service coverage through Fiscal Year 2024; and a description of the assumptions upon which such forecasts were based.

 No assurances can be given that the forecasts and expectations discussed in the Report of the Airport Consultant will be achieved or that the assumptions upon which the forecasts are based will be realized.
 The Report of the Airport Consultant is an integral part of this Official Statement and should be read in its entirety for an explanation of the assumptions and forecasts used therein.
 The financial forecasts in the Report of the Airport Consultant are based upon certain information and assumptions that were provided or reviewed and agreed to by the Department.
-The debt service projections in the Report of the Airport Consultant (i) have not been updated to reflect the issuance and final terms of the Series 2018A Subordinate Bonds, and (ii) do not include any adjustments for debt service savings which may occur with respect to any refunding of any Senior Bonds or Subordinate Obligations during the forecast period contained in the Report of the Airport Consultant (through Fiscal Year 2024).
 In the opinion of the Airport Consultant, these assumptions provide a reasonable basis for the financial forecasts.
 See "-Forward-Looking Statements," "CERTAIN INVESTMENT CONSIDERATIONS - Assumptions in the Report of the Airport Consultant," and APPENDIX A - "REPORT OF THE AIRPORT CONSULTANT."